Why Is My Cat Throwing Up Undigested Food?

 Feed Smaller Meals More Frequently

 Feeding your cat smaller, more frequent meals can help prevent overindulgence.
 While it is convenient to just put the needed amount of food in a dish twice a day, it may be beneficial for a cat to eat smaller amounts.
 Since they do require a certain amount of food each day, you will have to split the needed quantity up into several feeding throughout the day.
-The downside to this is that if you do not have the time, or there is no one home during the day.
+The downside is that this can be more difficult if you do not have the time or there is no one home during the day.
 This can be circumvented to an extent by using automated feeders that dispense a small portion of food at regular intervals.
 These feeders can also allow you to interact with your cat while you’re out of the house, as there are models that come with built-in webcams and mics.

 Spread the Food Out

 Another option is to put the food dish aside and opt for a large plate or even a large pan with raised sides.
 Spreading their food across a larger surface will prevent them from taking large mouthfuls at once.
 Raised sides will cause them to work harder to reach their food and will prevent unwanted messes on the floor.
 This can even be done with canned food!